Trump warns sacked FBI chief over media leaks

 The FBI typically does not confirm their existence.

-Noted legal scholar Laurence Tribe told AFP that if Comey did indeed answer Trump’s question, it would violate Department of Justice rules and “would be unthinkably unethical and unprofessional in this situation.”
+Noted legal scholar Laurence Tribe told Agence France-Presse that if Comey did indeed answer Trump’s question, it would violate Department of Justice rules and “would be unthinkably unethical and unprofessional in this situation.”

 Trump also said that at the dinner, he and Comey discussed whether the US top cop would continue his 10-year term.